ferds003/ferds003.github.io/_projects/electronics/2025-PCB-Traffic.md

 </div>

 ### FINDINGS:
 I was able to do schematic capture and component management  as well as PCB layout and routing.
-Partciularly, I was able to do the following:
+Particularly, I was able to do the following:

 __Schematic Capture & Component Management__